Finite-Bath Open Quantum Systems: Exact Dynamics: General dynamical map for a two-level system (TLS)

-\textit{Dissipative dynamics of the central spin model: an exact phase covariant evolution---}In the central spin model, a spin-$1/2$ particle is surrounded by $N$ other spins, and the central spin interacts uniformly with the bath spins~\cite{Devvrat_central_spin1, Tiwari2025}.
+In the central spin model, a spin-$1/2$ particle is surrounded by $N$ other spins, and the central spin interacts uniformly with the bath spins~\cite{Devvrat_central_spin1, Tiwari2025}.
 Here, the total Hilbert space of all $N$ bath spins is conveniently reduced to an $(N+1)$-dimensional space using the collective angular momentum operators $J_k = \frac{1}{2}\sum_j\sigma^k_j$ (for $k = x, y, z$), where $\sigma^k$'s are the Pauli matrices.
 The Hamiltonian ($\hbar=1$) of the total system is given by